exercism/blog/posts/hello-world-machine.md

 ### The Dictionary

 You watched the news and saw a snippet about a man being rescued using an S.O.S signal.
-"Maybe the machine should be able to handle morse code as well!" - you thought, but you are not sure why.
+"Maybe the machine should be able to handle Morse code as well!" - you thought, but you are not sure why.
 Its only job is to return the greeting message...

 ```python